liferay/liferay-docs/userGuide/en/chapters/18-advanced-portal-operation.markdown

 are shown in a comma delimited list.
 UTF-8 is assumed and will be added automatically as a supported encoding.

 Leave these additional fields blank for our demonstration.
 Lastly, we need to define the portlets that the end-user can use from this consumer.
 To do this, go to *Actions* &rarr; *Manage Portlets* for your consumer.
-Add the remote portlets that you've configured for your producer.
+Add the remote portlets that you've configured for your producer portal server.
 In this case, select the *Hello World* remote portlet and give the new portlet an arbitrary name.
 Now end users can "consume" or use the remote portlet just like any local portlet in the portal.

 Next, you'll learn how to create custom remote portlets.